run-ai/docs/docs/Researcher/Walkthroughs/quickstart-inference.md

 ### Query the Inference Server

 The specific `Marian` server is accepting queries over the _WebSockets_ protocol.
-You can use the Run:AI Marian [sample client](https://github.com/run-ai/models/tree/main/models/marian/client){target=_blank}.
+You can use the Run:ai Marian [sample client](https://github.com/run-ai/models/tree/main/models/marian/client){target=_blank}.

 In the following command, replace  `<HOSTNAME>` and `<PORT>` with the service URL displayed in the previous `list` command: